-The Meyers-Briggs Type Indicator (MBTI) is a personality test used to find out exactly what makes you tick.
+The Myers-Briggs Type Indicator (MBTI) is a personality test used to find out exactly what makes you tick.
 But the MBTI does not just have to apply to people.
-The Meyers-Briggs test can be applied to a whole host of things from television shows to drinks to, yes, even Dragonball Z characters.
+The Myers-Briggs test can be applied to a whole host of things from television shows to drinks to, yes, even Dragonball Z characters.
 Where do you fall on the list?

 The first pair, introversion and extraversion relate to how people interact with other people.
 Introverts are more reserved.
 They feel less comfortable in a crowd and often need time alone to reflect on their experiences and recharge.

 Being in a crowd can feel both emotionally and energetically draining to introverts.
 Moreover, introverts may have issues with anxiety in crowds and potentially even agoraphobia.
 When you look for an introvert in Dragonball Z, think of Gohan.

 Extroverts, on the other hand, are completely opposite.
 They are often considered the life of the party and are likely to go a bit stir crazy if they do not get out and mingle with other people.
 Known to be talkative and friendly bordering on gregarious, extroverts not only love to be around people, they are quite literally energized by interacting with them.

 Able to float easily from person to person among a crowd, it is not altogether uncommon to find extroverts at a big event or just out on the town enjoying the electricity of public life.
 When you hear the word extrovert and think of Dragonball Z, Mr. Buu should come to mind.

 Intuitive people have a tendency to get their information from things that they fell they know, rather than things they that they physically perceive.
 An intuitive person is likely to trust their hunches when they come across an unfamiliar situation.